-With a huge luminosity of 5 $ab^{-1}$ at CEPC at $\sqrt{s} = 240$ GeV, we can collect a total number of $8.6 \times 10^7$ events of W pairs, with 45%, 44% and 11% decaying respectively in the hadronic, semileptonic and leptinic channels.
+With a huge luminosity of 5 ab-1 at CEPC at $\sqrt{s}=240$ GeV, we can collect a total number of 8.6×10^7 events of W pairs, with 45%, 44% and 11% decaying respectively in the hadronic, semileptonic and leptonic channels.
 With such a huge statistics, these anomalous TGCs are expected to be severely constrained.
 In this section we use the differential cross sections with respect to the five angels for WW production and decay, i.e. Eq.
 (8), to extract the generator level constraints on the C and P conserving aTGCs and relevant Dim-6 operators.
-It is fortunate that the radiative corrections, reducible backgrounds from non-WW processes and systematic errors are small and well understood, especially for the non-hadronic decays [42, 48].
+It is fortunate that the radiative corrections, reducible backgrounds from non-WW processes and systematic errors are small and well understood, especially for the non-hadronic decays [43, 49].
 We first estimate the statistical errors for these aTGCs in all the three distinctive channels (and combining all the available channels together) and then comment briefly on the corrections and systematic errors.
 In these channels not all the five angles can be fully reconstructed unambiguously, and it is unavoidably that we would loose some sensitivities for the TGCs.
 Here follow some comments on the ambiguities:

 - Due to the large branching ratio and high reconstruction efficiency, the semileptonic decays are the optimal channel.
-In this case, the charge of W boson is assigned from the lepton charge, and the only ambiguity is from the hadronic decay where one can not distinguish the quark jets from the antiquarks.
-We choose the jets from W decay in the region $0 \le \phi^ \le \pi$ .
+In this case, the charge of W boson is assigned from the lepton charge6, and the only ambiguity is from the hadronic decay where one can not distinguish the quark jets from the antiquarks.
+We choose the jets from W decay in the region $0 \le \phi^ \le \pi$.
 In other words, only the symmetric part of the D decay function under the transformation $(\theta^, \phi^) \leftrightarrow (\pi \theta^, \pi + \phi^)$ is used. - The events in the hadronic channel appear to be four jets on colliders.
-Assuming the four jets can be correctly paired and the sign of W bosons correctly assigned, there leaves only the ambiguity in assigning jets into quarks and antiquarks, as in the semileptonic case. - For the leptonic channel, we consider only the e and $\mu$ channels as the events involving
+Assuming the four jets can be correctly paired and the signs of W bosons are correctly assigned, there leaves only the ambiguity in assigning jets into quarks and antiquarks, as in the semileptonic case. - For the leptonic channel, we consider only the e and μ channels as the events involving τ leptons can not be fully reconstructed due to the extra neutrinos from τ decay.
+In the limit of vanishing W width, there is a two-fold ambiguity in solving the momenta of neutrino to reconstruct the W bosons [2].
+Assuming the physical solution can be clearly distinguished from the unphysical one, we can then reconstruct fully the W pair events in the purely leptonic final states.

-&lt;sup>6 The $\tau$ lepton from W decay is high boosted, thus the $\tau \nu j j$ events are also viable to reconstruct the W leptonic decays, as did in the LEP experiment [43-46], although its reconstruction is much more complicated than the electrons or muons.
+6 The τ lepton from W decay is highly boosted, thus the $\tau\nu jj$ events are also viable to reconstruct the W leptonic decays, as did in the LEP experiment [44-47], although its reconstruction is much more complicated than the electrons or muons.